basho/basho_docs/source/languages/en/riak/dev/taste-of-riak/ocaml.md

 The [riak-ocaml-client](http://metadave.github.io/riak-ocaml-client/) is a community-maintained Riak client library for OCaml.

-First, download the riak-ocaml-client via OPAM.
+First, download the *riak-ocaml-client* via OPAM.

 ```
 opam install oasis
 opam install riak
 ```

-This will download the required dependencies:
+This will download required dependencies:

 ```
 The following actions will be performed: